First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-The quest for new physics in fundamental research has necessitated increasingly precise measurements in recent years, such as detecting feeble signals from ultralight dark matter candidates.
-Notable examples of such candidates include axions~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} and dark photons~\cite{Nelson:2011sf,Arias:2012az}, which are well predicted in many extra dimension or string-inspired models~\cite{Svrcek:2006yi,Abel:2008ai,Arvanitaki:2009fg,Goodsell:2009xc}.
-A dark photon, a hypothetical particle from beyond the Standard Model (SM) of particle physics, serves as the hidden gauge boson of a U(1) interaction.
-Through a small kinetic mixing, dark photons can interact with ordinary photons, thus providing one of the simplest extensions to the SM.
+{\it Introduction.} ---The quest for new physics in fundamental research has required increasingly precise measurements in recent years, specifically in detecting feeble signals from dark matter, whose existence is of utmost importance in understanding the structure and evolution of the Universe.
+Ultralight bosons, such as axions ~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} and dark photons~\cite{Nelson:2011sf,Arias:2012az}, which are predicted in many extra dimension or string-inspired models~\cite{Svrcek:2006yi,Abel:2008ai,Arvanitaki:2009fg,Goodsell:2009xc}, have become notable examples of such candidates.
+A dark photon, a hypothetical particle from beyond the standard model of particle physics, serves as the hidden gauge boson of a U(1) interaction.
+Through a small kinetic mixing, dark photons can interact with ordinary photons, thus providing one of the simplest extensions to the standard model.

 The detection of ultralight dark photon dark matter (DPDM) capitalizes on the tiny kinematic mixing, which contributes to weak localized effective electric currents and enables experimental probing of these elusive particles.
-Various search techniques for DPDM have been employed, such as dish antennas \cite{Horns:2012jf,FUNKExperiment:2020ofv,Ramanathan:2022egk}, geomagnetic fields \cite{Fedderke:2021aqo,Fedderke:2021rrm}, atomic spectroscopy \cite{Berger:2022tsn}, radio telescopes \cite{An:2022hhb} and atomic magnetometers \cite{Jiang:2023jhl}.
-Additionally, due to similarities with axion detection \cite{Sikivie:1983ip,Sikivie:1985yu,Sikivie:2013laa,Chaudhuri:2014dla,Kahn:2016aff}, axion-photon coupling constraints have been reinterpreted to set bounds on the kinetic mixing coefficient of dark photons \cite{Ghosh:2021ard,Caputo:2021eaa}.
+Various search techniques for DPDM have been employed, such as dish antennas~\cite{Horns:2012jf,FUNKExperiment:2020ofv,Ramanathan:2022egk}, geomagnetic fields~\cite{Fedderke:2021aqo,Fedderke:2021rrm}, atomic spectroscopy~\cite{Berger:2022tsn}, radio telescopes~\cite{An:2022hhb}, and atomic magnetometers~\cite{Jiang:2023jhl}.
+Additionally, due to similarities with axion detection~\cite{Sikivie:1983ip,Sikivie:1985yu,Sikivie:2013laa,Chaudhuri:2014dla,Kahn:2016aff}, axion-photon coupling constraints have been reinterpreted to set bounds on the kinetic mixing coefficient of dark photons~\cite{Ghosh:2021ard,Caputo:2021eaa}.